New restrictions on bank deposits of "unfriendly" creditors in Russia

 What exactly has changed?

-Branches and representative offices of foreign companies, as well as individuals from "unfriendly" countries, are prohibited from withdrawing funds from their deposit accounts with Russian banks in amounts exceeding 10 million rubles per month (or the equivalent in foreign currency) starting June 1, 20262.
+Foreign persons associated with "unfriendly" countries (foreign entities, their Russian branches and representative offices, and/or citizens of "unfriendly" countries) are prohibited from withdrawing funds from their deposit accounts with Russian banks in amounts exceeding 10 million rubles per month (or the equivalent in foreign currency) starting June 1, 20262.

-Funds held in Type "S" accounts can be used for tax payments and a limited range of other transactions, but they cannot be used to settle commercial liabilities or be transferred abroad without a special approval.
+As a reminder, funds held in Type "S" accounts can be used for tax payments and a limited range of other transactions, but they cannot be used to settle commercial liabilities or be transferred abroad.

 1 Decree of the President of the Russian Federation No. 377 of June 1, 2026, "On Amending the Decree of the President of the Russian Federation No. 95 of March 5, 2022, "On the Temporary Procedure for Fulfilling Obligations to Certain Foreign Creditors".